 The most common form of tax evasion occurs when an individual makes false declarations to tax authorities and/or fails to report earned income.Reporting less income than incurred.
 Examples of tax evasion include:

 - Failure to report cash income.

 You could face charges of tax evasion for failure to report earnings from both legal and illegal activities.
 For example, income earned from the sale of illegal drugs or narcotics.

-What Federal Laws are Applicable for Tax Evasion?
+What are Federal Laws for Tax Evasion?